 It’s a radical shift for the brand that is seen as the boy’s club of beers, but it’s just the start of an inclusive, integrated campaign that aims to ignite the conversation in a way that inspires all of us to break through our biases.
 One beer at a time.

 This professional campaign titled 'More Than That #SmashTheLabel' was published in South Africa in June, 2018.
 It was created for the brand: Castle Lager, by ad agency: Ogilvy.
 This Film medium campaign is related to the Alcoholic Drinks industry and contains 1 media asset.
-It was submitted over 4 years ago.
+It was submitted about 5 years ago.

 Advertising Agency: Ogilvy & Mather, Johannesburg, South Africa